Building-acoustics-TU-Eindhoven/acousticDE/doc/Finite Volume Method Demo Tutorial.md

 The software should provide results of Sound Pressure Levels at the receiver position, Reverberation time, Clarity and other energetic parameters in a pickle file called _resultsFVM.pkl_.

-If using the following input data and absorption coefficientsin the .csv file:
+If using the following input data,

 ```
 input_data = {